Paperless office

-A paperless office (or paper-free office) is a work environment in which the use of paper is eliminated or greatly reduced.
+A paperless office (or paper-free office or paper-light office) is a work environment in which the use of paper is eliminated or greatly reduced.
 This is done by converting documents and other papers into digital form, a process known as digitization.
 Proponents claim that "going paperless" can save money, boost productivity, save space, make documentation and information sharing easier, keep personal information more secure, and help the environment.
 The concept can be extended to communications outside the office as well.